 Often conflicts within teams are not the team itself; it is the needed work and support from another team in a different department.
 For example, the organization has defined a goal for improved quality and response time to customer needs; this goal requires a Customer Service team to work with a Sales and Production team.

 There are many areas where interdepartmental teams can have agreement and disagreement.
-Much of the difference stems from the different tasks, goals, rewards, time constraints, and current behavior that arise when teams work together.
+Much difference stems from the different tasks, goals, rewards, time constraints, and current behavior when teams work together.